What Do You Have To Disclose When Selling A House In The UK?

 Pertinent information is defined as information that should be disclosed at the earliest opportunity and which may be material to advise a decision and entering into a transaction.

-For example, if there been several failed bids to buy a property because the roof needs replacing, then the estate agent should be flagging this up when you take an interest in a property and particularly before you make an offer.
+For example, if there have been several failed bids to buy a property because the roof needs replacing, then the estate agent should be flagging this up when you take an interest in a property and particularly before you make an offer.

 Being sued by buyer of house

 Finally, it’s also worth noting where you stand should your buyer decide to sue you.
+So knowing the answer to the question “what do you have to disclose when selling a house in the UK?” is a vital one.

 They may decide to take action under the Misrepresentation Act 1967 and the burden of proof has shifted from the buyer to the seller.